silvercircle/silvercircle.github.io/_posts/2017-08-21-Jekyll-personal-faq.markdown

 You can then include that file in any article by simply placing a {% raw %}`{% include defs.md %}`{% endraw %} at the beginning of the document and use the pre-defined style attributes.

-## How to loop over a collection with the name given in a variable?
+## Loop over a collection with the name given in a variable?

 You want to iterate over all documents in the collection when the name of the collection is given in the variable `page.collection`.